-Mr. Lausch, during his early law career, served as a Law Clerk at the United States Court of Appeals for the Seventh Circuit for Judge Michael Stephen Kanne.
+John R. Lausch, Jr., during his early law career, served as a Law Clerk at the United States Court of Appeals for the Seventh Circuit for Judge Michael Stephen Kanne.

 Prior to getting appointed as the U.S. Attorney, he was into private practice.
 From 2010, he practiced law primarily in Chicago.